 SHSC options

-A clinic may either be the SHSC's employer or the SHSC’s client through a contract agreement.
+A clinic may either be the SHSC's employer or the SHSC’s client through a community resource.

 While SHSCs are not L&I employees, some community health care partners offer SHSCs.
 Reach out to us for more information.